lendoo73/Challenge-Project-of-CodeCademy/python/Build_Deep_Learning_Models_with_TensorFlow/Classification/Image_Classification/README.md

   * In an RGB image, there are three input channels.
 We don’t have control over this dimension, Keras takes care of this last dimension for us.

+Increasing height or width increases the number of pixels that a filter can pay attention to at each step in the convolution.
+However, doing so also increases the number of learnable parameters.
+People commonly use filters of size 5x5 and 3x3.

+In total, the number of parameters in a convolution layer is:
+*Number of filters × (Input Channels × Height × Width + 1)*